LarisaSazonova/Autotests_LeaderID/README.md

 # Autotests_LeaderID

-Some UI Autotests of event creation form at https://leader-id.ru.
+Some UI Autotests of event creation form at https://leader-id.ru (using Selenium Webdriver).